liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 ## Advanced Configuration [](id=advanced-configuration)

-In previous versions of Liferay, the Knowledge Base's configuration was defined in its `portlet.properties` file and could be overwritten with a `portlet-ext.properties` file.
-Since Liferay 7, a new Configuration API is implemented that allows you to configure the Knowledge Base via system settings.
+A Configuration API is implemented that allows you to configure the Knowledge Base via system settings.
 This allows an Administrator to make changes to the Knowledge Base's configuration and see them immediately.
 The System Settings are organized into five sub sections, one for the default Knowledge Base configuration for all sites(*Knowledge Base Service*), and one for each of the other Knowledge Base apps(*Knowledge Base Article*, *Knowledge Base Display*, *Knowledge Base Search*, and *Knowledge Base Section*).

 +$$$